zalkar-z/personal-blog/content/blog/how-to-read-a-book/index.md

 - Rule#1: Classify the book according to kind and subject matter
 - Rule#2: State what the whole book is about with the utmost brevity
 - Rule#3: Enumerate its major parts in their order and relation, and outline these parts as you have outlined the whole
-- Rule#4: Define the problem and problems the author is trying to solve
+- Rule#4: Define the problem or problems the author is trying to solve

 ### 3. Coming to Terms with an Author